Travel Green and Safe for All Customers

 - Cyclists must remain in immediate proximity and in full control of their bicycles at all times

 - Single-seat, human-powered, two-wheeled vehicle, with a wheel diameter not in excess of 27 inches and maximum dimensions of 80" in length and 48" in height.
 These bicycles require a Long Island Rail Road/Metro-North permit.

 - Not permitted: Bicycles in excess of the above dimensions, as well as tandem, motorized, or training-wheeled bicycles, tricycles, or bicycles with any protrusions that could cause injury or damage.

 - True folding bicycles do not require a permit, but must remain folded at all times.

 Each bicycle taken on board LIRR trains requires a permit.
 No more than one (1) bicycle is allowed per cyclist on a train, at a time.
-Permits are good for the lifetime of the document; however, a new application and fee must be paid if the original permit is damaged or lost.
+Permits are good for the lifetime of the document; however, a new application and fee will be required if the original permit is damaged or lost.
+We advise against laminating the permit, as the process can render the permit unreadable.
 Permits are for the individual only and are not transferable.
 To obtain a permit, customers may:

 - By Mail: complete a Bicycle Permit Application and mail it with a check for $5

 Checks must be made out to: LIRR.
 Mail completed application, and check or payment receipt, to: